aprilr4/tutorials/src/adding-style/index.md

 You can add CSS rules to your page in three different ways, but the best practice is to use a separate CSS stylesheet file, and link that to your HTML page.
 These stylesheet files are typically put into a `css/` subdirectory to keep them separate from all your HTML pages.

-For example, say you wanted to create one stylesheet for your `index.html` page that you created during the [Essential HTML tutorial](../essential-html/).
+For example, say you wanted to create one stylesheet for your `index.html` page that you created during the [Encoding in HTML Tutorial](../encoding-html/).
 Create a new directory named `css` next to your `index.html` file.
 Then create a new file in that new `css/` directory named `main.css`.
 The resulting file structure should be like this:

 ```
 index.html